stefangabos/Zebra_Database/README.md

 ## Requirements

-PHP 7.3.0+ with the **mysqli extension** activated, MySQL 4.1.22+
+PHP 7.4.0+ with the **mysqli extension** activated, MySQL 4.1.22+

-> The library itself still runs on PHP 5.5 and newer, and this is verified on every change with [PHPCompatibility](https://github.com/PHPCompatibility/PHPCompatibility) via `composer check-compat-legacy`.
-The supported version is given as 7.3 because that is the oldest version the test suite can actually run on, and *supported* should mean *tested*.
-If you are on PHP 5.5 to 7.2 the library will very likely work, but you are on your own.
+> The library itself still runs on PHP 5.6.40 and newer, and this is verified on every change with [PHPCompatibility](https://github.com/PHPCompatibility/PHPCompatibility) via `composer check-compat-legacy`, and by linting and smoke-testing it on a real PHP 5.6.40 via `tests/run-legacy.sh`.
+The supported version is given as 7.4 because that is the oldest version the test suite runs on, and *supported* should mean *tested*.
+If you are on PHP 5.6.40 to 7.3 the library will very likely work, but you are on your own.

 For using **memcache** as caching method, PHP must have the [memcache](https://pecl.php.net/package/memcache) extension installed.
 The [memcache_compressed](https://stefangabos.github.io/Zebra_Database/Zebra_Database/Zebra_Database.html#var$memcache_compressed) property, which hands the compressing over to memcache instead of doing it in the library, additionally requires that extension to have been built with zlib support